intrpr/txt-to-html-to-pdf/README.md

-# HTML to printed PDF
+# Text to HTML to printed PDF

 10 Jul 2019: Found css4.pub which opens up massive possibilities for this project.
 Would like to try three experiments here:
 - Chirologia, by John Bulwer, 1644 and convert to PDF for print